CommitteeOfZero/committeeofzero.github.io/_posts/2025-07-28-sgvso-patch.markdown

 Translated a number of CGs relevant to gameplay.

-##### Point of view selection
+##### Point-of-view selection

-You can choose to play in first person, like the game was written in, or in second person, the more traditional way for the genre in the west.
+You can choose to play in first person, like the game was written in, or in second person, the more traditional way for the genre in the West.
 Use the in-game configuration to select the mode.

 ##### Engine update

 By upgrading the game from krkr2 to krkrz, we made it so that you don’t need to change your locale anymore.
 You can now enjoy the game with less headache.
-Also we provided more resolution settings, available in the in-game configuration.
+Also, we provided more resolution settings, available in the in-game configuration.

 # <a name="installation"></a>Installation instructions